The average condition number of most tensor rank decomposition problems is infinite: The average condition number: from rank 2 to higher ranks

-Moreover, by Lemma \ref{important_lemma} and the inverse function theorem, by taking small enough $\epsilon$ and $\delta$ we can assume that $\phi\mid_\mathcal{U}$ is a diffeomorphism onto its image\footnote{This is different from saying that $\phi\mid_{\phi^{-1}(\phi(\mathcal{U}))}$ is a diffeomorphism.
-Indeed, that mapping is in general finite--to--one.} and hence $\phi(\mathcal{U})$ is open.
+Moreover, by \cref{important_lemma} and the inverse function theorem, by taking small enough $\epsilon$ and $\delta$ we can assume that $\phi|_\mathcal{U}$ is a diffeomorphism onto its image\footnote{This is different from $\phi|_{\phi^{-1}(\phi(\mathcal{U}))}$ being a diffeomorphism.
+Indeed, that mapping is in general finite-to-one.} and hence $\phi(\mathcal{U})$ is open.
 The coarea formula \cref{eqn_coarea} thus applies yielding

 The theorem follows since $\phi(\mathcal{U})\subseteq\sigma_r$. \end{proof}